By Mark Piatt

 - The vibration of white sage is part of the fire and air elements.

-- White sage is associated with Jupiter because of its reputation for protection, wisdom, and good luck.
+- Sage is associated with Jupiter because of its reputation for protection, wisdom, and good luck.
 Some practitioners will associate sage with the moon.

 - The astrological sign of sage is Capricorn because herbs such as white sage are high in calcium.
 Since Capricorn is ruled by Jupiter, sage is associated with joints and bones.

-- White sage is associated with the throat chakra.
+- Sage is associated with the throat chakra.

-- White sage is related to wisdom, long life, good luck, and immortality.
+- Sage is related to wisdom, long life, good luck, and immortality.

 Using plants and herbs is one of the oldest magickal tools in old-world magick.
 Over many years, through observation and use, people have learned the magickal properties of white sage.